AcademySoftwareFoundation/OpenCue/cuegui/README.md

-# CueGui
+# CueGUI

-The OpenCue management GUI.

-This is a Python-based QT app through which you can view and manage your running jobs.
+Users use CueGUI to monitor and manage OpenCue jobs.

+Admins use CueGUI to:

+- Troubleshoot jobs.
+- Assign render processors to jobs.
+- Manage job priorities.